Skip to main content

 Requesting 50001 Ready Recognition

-After marking all 25 tasks of the 50001 Ready Navigator as complete, use the below buttons to upload your signed Self-attestation Form and Energy Performance Improvement Report.
-You must be logged into the 50001 Ready Navigator and have selected a project with all 25 tasks marked as “Complete” for the below buttons to be active.
-For subsequent year recognitions, the below buttons will be active two months prior to the current recognition expiration date.
+You must be logged into the Navigator and have selected a project with all 25 tasks marked as “Complete” for the below buttons to be active.
+For subsequent year recognitions, the buttons will be active two months prior to the current recognition expiration date.

 Once you have uploaded the required documentation and submitted your site for recognition through the Navigator, you will receive an email confirmation from the 50001 Ready Help Desk (50001Ready@lbl.gov) confirming receipt.
-Once your submission has been reviewed, you will be contacted by the 50001 Ready Help Desk to set up a brief (5-10 minute) call to discuss your project details.
+After your submission has been reviewed, you will be contacted by the 50001 Ready Help Desk to set up a brief (5-10 minute) call to discuss your project details.

 Log in and complete a project to request recognition